ojaskula/Gravity_Mass/README.md

 # Gravity_Mass
-Simple processing project
+Simple and fun, visually appealing processing app

 # Overwiew
-At the press of a mouse, the random mass object should appear.
-The object will initialy has a certain velocity in a random direction.
+At the press of a mouse, the random mass object appear.
+The object will spawn with a random velocity value pointed in a random direction.
-The objects are affected by the gravity center, at the ceneter of the screen.
+The objects are affected by the gravity point at the ceneter of the screen.

 # Screenshots